lhathcock/sensors_bridge/README.md

 - Install SensorsBridge using the installer SensorsBridgeInstaller_v1.0.0.exe
 - You can run SensorsBridgePortable_v1.0.0.exe without installation

+## Sending to Server

+The functionality of the original version has changed somewhat - the processes that handle serial/UDP sensor reads now no longer try to connect to the server as well.
+That has been spun off to a different function within the hardware.
+Setting the "Send Interval" parameter (in seconds) will specify how often data should be sent.
+The function will send everything in the data folder that is a sensor CSV file.
+Upon a failed run (lost network connection), the sensor's "_lastline.txt" file should contain the last valid line sent, and will resume upon reestablished network link.

+Functionally, this only uses one thread to send the data, so sensor data will come in serially (in the order of specified sensors), as opposed to separate threads for each sensor.
+This will potentially be changed to a thread per sensor as before, but for now remains untouched.

 ## Using Standalone Server Scripts

 An addition to this code is the "send_data_files_tk.py" file.
 This separates the sending to the server